-- Rail connection rail connection (southern and northern lines) from the existing ARTC rail corridor to the terminal. - Rail infrastructure turnouts and sidings (adjacent to the terminal hardstand) to accommodate interstate trains up to 1,800 metres long. - Intermodal terminal container handling and storage area (hardstand) for loading and unloading of trains.
+- Rail connection rail connection (southern and northern lines) from the existing ARTC rail corridor to the terminal.
+Including an approximately 700m long double track viaduct to be constructed over the floodplain zone to maintain natural flood passage. - Rail infrastructure turnouts and sidings (adjacent to the terminal hardstand) to accommodate interstate trains up to 1,800 metres long. - Intermodal terminal container handling and storage area (hardstand) for loading and unloading of trains.
 Manual handling only with reach stackers. - Site access and internal roads Beveridge Road intersection and internal access road for heavy and light vehicle movement within the site. - Drainage infrastructure drainage and stormwater quality treatment works and stormwater infrastructure to manage and control the stormwater runoff appropriately. - Ancillary development demountable administration facility (office, toilet, lunch room) and packaged equipment (inc. but not limited to refuelling, water storage and drainage, lighting, fencing, weighbridge, solar generation and power storage, signage). - External roads local road improvement works between the Hume Hwy and the subject site as agreed by the relevant parties. - Utilities connection and site lead in for electricity, telecommunications, sewer and potable water. - Vegetation removal removal of native vegetation within the project area boundary to the minimum extent required to facilitate the use and development.